code4me/ui-extensions-workshop/exercises/answer-03-using-dynamic-classes.md

 ```

 Nothing has to be done when the empty option was selected.
 The fields are
-already hidden, because of the previous line.
-When a non-empty option is
+already hidden, because of the line that removes the `class` attribute.
+When a
-selected (`this.value !== ''`), the CSS class for that specific option can be
+non-empty option is selected (`this.value !== ''`), the CSS class for that
-added to the `#bicycle-fields` elements:
+specific option can be added to the `#bicycle-fields` elements:

 ``` js
 $bicycleFields.addClass('with-' + this.value + '-selected');
 ```

+This evaluates to `$bicycleFields.addClass('with-road-selected')`.
+This triggers
-This triggers the CSS rules as explained in the previous exercise, showing the
+the CSS rules as explained in the previous exercise, showing the fields for that
-fields for that option.
+option.

 [Continue to the next exercise.](04-using-configuration-object.md)